Heikki Lund performing

 “I wrote sounds – not proclamations.
 And sometimes one silence says more than a thousand brass fanfares.”

 Jean Sibelius – A Symphony for Silence is a poetic and intimate monologue that gives voice to the aging composer – as it might have sounded in the quiet of Ainola, when the pen pauses and memories begin to flow.
-This new stage work, written by Heikki Lund, is a tribute to Sibelius, whose 160th anniversary is celebrated in December.
-At the same time, it is a profound and personal exploration of the meaning of art, love, and silence.
+Written by Heikki Lund, the work is both a tribute and a personal exploration of art, love, and silence.

 The monologue travels through the musical colors of childhood, the uncertainty of the Vienna years, the thunder of Finlandia, and the beauty of silence.
 At its heart is Sibelius’s relationship with Aino – his wife, his light, his shadows – and his lifelong struggle to find his own voice in a world that demands grandeur but so often forgets sensitivity.